The 3rd Limb of Yoga: Asana and Yoga Poses

 - Improves self-awareness

-- Community building
+- Community building if you practice with others

 - Contributes to overall selfcare, health and wellness